 Harry V. Dunn, Jr. and Erin S. Dunn Endowed Fund for Excellence

-This permanent endowment was established by Arthur and Ellen Dyas for the purpose of providing scholarships for students in the College of Forestry, Wildlife and Environment.
-Art graduated from Auburn School of Forestry in 1973 and continued his education at Auburn with a Master’s in Business Administration in 1975.
-Dyas began his working career with International Paper Co. before joining the Trust Natural Resources Department of AmSouth Bank in Mobile, Alabama.
+This permanent endowment is established by Art and Ellen Dyas for the purpose of providing scholarships for students in the College of Forestry, Wildlife and Environment.
+Art Dyas graduated from the Auburn School of Forestry in 1973 and continued his education at Auburn with a master’s in business administration in 1975.
+Dyas began his career with International Paper Company before joining the Trust Natural Resources Department of AmSouth Bank in Mobile, Ala.
 He started his forestry consulting firm, S. E. Natural Resources, Inc. in 1985.
-Ellen Dyas graduated from Auburn University in 1973 with a degree in sociology.
-Her postgraduate work in Social Work was completed at Florida State in 1977.
-Ms. Dyas has been employed at Bradford Health Services for 31 years and is currently the regional marketer.
-To be eligible for consideration for this scholarship a student must be enrolled in the College of Forestry, Wildlife and Environment.
-Each scholarship is for 4 years, provided the recipient meets the requirements for continuation as established by the CFWE Scholarship Committee.
+Art and Ellen have one son, Hunter, who graduated from Auburn University.
+Hunter is a graduate architect and resides in Washington, DC.

 Pat Dye and Nancy McDonald Scholarship in the School of Forestry and Wildlife Sciences